FKnottenbelt/LS_101/109/cheatsheet.md

 - When an operation within the method mutates the caller, it will affect the original object (This is sometimes known as pass-by-reference-of-the-value or call-by-sharing)

+# Collection concepts
+- The `each method` doesn't do anything with the return value of the block, it returns the original array
+- The `select method` returns a new array based on the block’s return value.
+  If the return value evaluates to true (or: is truthy), then the element is selected.
+- The `map method` returns a new array based on the block’s return value.
+Each element is transformed based on the return value.